abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_6_Operators/Section_6.md

       </details>

-- ***Logical operator***: Operator that returns a Boolean result that based on the Booleand result of on the Boolean result of one or two other expressions.
+- ***Logical operator***: Operator that returns a Boolean result that based on the Boolean result of on the Boolean result of one or two other expressions.

   - <details>
       <summary>Operators</summary>